 Your safety is our utmost priority!

-You will notice that you are of interest to the locals mostly because you are a foreigner and your gender.
+You will notice that you are interested in the locals because you are a foreigner and your gender.
 However, you soon start seeing that they are just as curious about male visitors.
 Here are a few helpful tips for a woman who is travelling solo.

 Most parts of Nepal are generally safe and secure for women travellers.
-The Nepalese are quite curious but tolerant at the same time rather than a threat or danger to single travellers.
-You might come across some young men in bars who fancy themselves as Casanova in towns and cities, but most Nepalese men, especially in the villages, are chaste, very modest; they are mostly respectful and welcoming to foreign ladies.
+The Nepalese are curious but tolerant simultaneously rather than a threat or danger to single travellers.
+You might come across some young men in bars who fancy themselves as Casanova in towns and cities, but most Nepalese men, especially in the villages, are chaste and very modest; they are primarily respectful and welcoming to foreign ladies.

-If you are looking to travel with other female travellers, you can easily meet them at renowned restaurants or bars and clubs in cities like Kathmandu and Pokhara.
+If you want to travel with other female travellers, you can quickly meet them at renowned restaurants, bars, and clubs in cities like Kathmandu and Pokhara.
 It is always safer to have company if you want to trek without a guide.
-Family-run guesthouses in towns and villages are the right place to strike up a chat with local women.
+Family-run guesthouses in towns and villages are the right place to chat with local women.
 It is best to bring your feminine necessities such as panty liners, tampons, or sanitary pads (this can be helpful to even a guy)

-In one group, some group members had caught the stomach bug in Delhi before coming to Nepal; while most of them recovered in a couple of days, one guy suffered from loose motion for longer.
-Finally, he confessed to using his wife’s sanitary pad, saving him from soiling himself and embarrassment.
+In one group, some members had caught the stomach bug in Delhi before coming to Nepal; while most recovered in a couple of days, one guy suffered from loose motion for longer.
+Finally, he confessed to using his wife’s sanitary pad, saving himself from soiling and embarrassment.

 If you visit Nepal for the first time and want safe accommodation, always opt for hotels or guesthouses near or in the central tourist areas close to transport hubs.
-For first time visitors, it is better to invest in a mid-range or highly recommended hotel.
+Investing in a mid-range or highly recommended hotel is better for first-time visitors.
 Many of these hotels offer complimentary airport transfers.
 Paknajol is a famous area in Kathmandu, while the lakeside is the central tourist hub in Pokhara.
-If you are looking for a place to stay in Chitwan, then the main road has some hotels, lodges, and resorts for all budgets.
-Always carry a flashlight with you and avoid walking alone in dark, isolated streets to be on the safe side.
+If you are looking for a place to stay in Chitwan, then the main road has hotels, lodges, and resorts for all budgets.
+Always carry a flashlight with you and avoid walking alone in the dark, isolated streets to be on the safe side.